githubexporter/github-exporter/README.md

 **Please be aware the above metrics can only be collected from the V3 API on a per repositry basis.
 As a result they are very expensive to capture and you may exceed the GitHub API rate limits if you're monitoring hundreds of repositories.**

-In order to collect any of the above, populate the `ENHANCED_METRICS` variable with a comma delimited set of metrics you wish to capture, e.g. `ENHANCED_METRICS="commits, releases, pulls"`.
+In order to collect any of the above, populate the `OPTIONAL_METRICS` variable with a comma delimited set of metrics you wish to capture, e.g. `OPTIONAL_METRICS="commits, releases, pulls"`.

 ### Operating Configuration